Merge Backtest Reports

 It turns out the answer is more nuanced than just combining trade lists.
 The method you use to combine backtest reports determines whether your results are accurate or dangerously misleading.
 This guide explains the right way to do it — and why most approaches get it wrong.

-The Problem: Separate Backtest Files, No Combined View
+Separate Backtest Files, No Combined View

 MetaTrader's Strategy Tester generates one HTML report per backtest.
 If you're testing multiple EAs, you end up with a folder full of separate report files — one per EA, per currency pair, per parameter set.